 Previous topics covered:

-Publishing in Academic Journals: Tips to help you succeed
+Publishing in Academic Journals: Tips to help you succeed (by Elsevier)

 Each faculty is assigned with a Faculty Librarian.
 This Faculty Librarian serves as a bridge between faculty and the Library.
 Students and staff are always welcomed to contact your respective Faculty Librarian for information consultation or library orientation.
 We could help you make strategic use of the relevant resources suitable for your area of research and introduce to you the techniques of using reference tools.